eth-cscs/stackinator/docs/installing.md

     For deployment on Alps, stacks should use the standard `/user-environment` mount point.

 !!! warning
-    Environments built for one mount point should not be mount at a different location.
+    Environments built for one mount point should not be mounted at a different location.
-    It might work sometimes, but you'll almost certainly regret it.
+    If a new mount point is desired, rebuild the stack for the new mount point.

 ## Installing the software